 Epic Games asserts three claims against Apple under the Cartwright Act: (i) Count 7 for unreasonable restraint of trade in the iOS app distribution market; (ii) Count 8 for unreasonable restraint of trade in the iOS in-app payment solutions market; and (iii) Count 9 for tying of app distribution and payment processing.
-Epic Games argues that its Cartwright Act claims are based on the same conduct as the analogous Sherman Act claims.
-Specifically, Count 7 is based on the same conduct as Count 3; Count 8 is based on the same conduct as Count 5; and Count 9 is based on the same conduct as Count 6.
-The basic legal framework is the same for all three claims.
+Epic Games argues that its Cartwright Act claims are purported alternatives that Epic Games proposes (e.g., PayPal), Apple has never tried to market the technology for use on other digital transaction platforms, and Epic Games does not contend otherwise.